AnkitBali/User-Authentication-Registration-Screen/README.md

 By studying this project, you can gain knowledge and insights into effectively utilizing these operators to conditionally render components based on specific conditions in a React application.

+For switching between "Login" and "Registration" screens change the value of "var userIsRegistered" in "App.jsx" component.

 ## Deployment